jeremenichelli/jeremenichelli.github.io/_posts/2016-10-10-better-control-and-speed-react-render.md

 Another solution is to extend from [PureComponent](https://facebook.github.io/react/docs/react-api.html#react.purecomponent) class.
 This will run shallow compares on all props and states to know when a given component should update.

-I suggest only using this class when all the props are primitives, running shallow compares on objects and array might have a higher cost than the render function call itself.
+I suggest only using this class when all the props are primitives, running shallow compares on objects and arrays might have a higher cost than the render function call itself.

 ### No updates at all